National Military Appreciation Month 2024Updated: January 3, 2024

-Date: Saturday, May 21, 2022.
-Celebrated the third Saturday in May every year.
+Date: Saturday, May 18, 2024.
+Celebrated on the third Saturday in May every year.

 About: A single holiday for citizens to come together and thank our military members for their patriotic service in support of our country.
-This day honors everyone serving in the U.S. Military branches; Air Force, Army, Coast Guard, Marines, Navy, Space Force.
-There is also Armed Forces Week which typically leads up to Armed Forces Day, although it is not an official observance, many activities are planned nonetheless during the week.
+This day honors everyone serving in the U.S. Military branches; Air Force, Army, Coast Guard, Marines, Navy, and Space Force.
+There is also Armed Forces Week which typically leads up to Armed Forces Day.
+Although it is not an official observance, many activities are planned nonetheless during the week.

 About: A remembrance of our veterans.
 Commemorates the men and women who died while in military service.
 All Americans are encouraged to pause, wherever they are, at 3:00 pm local time for a minute of silence.